chess pieces piled up next to a Russian typewriter

 • Using как[kak] and its synonyms before a clause:

-Just like the English word “like” you can use как and its synonyms before clauses (phrases with both a subject and a verb).
+Just like the English word “like” you can use как and its synonyms before clauses (phrases with both a and a ).

 • Вы как будто (бы) ждали нас!